zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     **Notes:**
     * You may need to add more dependencies as required by your service implementation.
-    * The information provided in this file is valid for ZoweApimlVersion '1.1.12' and above.
+    * The information provided in this file is valid for `ZoweApimlVersion 1.1.12` and above.

 5. In your project home directory, run the `gradle clean build` command to build your project.
 Alternatively, you can run `gradlew` to use the specific gradle version that is working with your project.